-2. Pistachio Crunch Salad
+8. Pistachio Crunch Salad

 This is an easy salad that you can swap in different veggies for if you don't have the ones called for on hand, so feel free to play around based on what's in your fridge.

 Get the Pistachio Crunch Salad recipe and nutrition info here.

-3. Chopped Tofu Salad
+9. Chopped Tofu Salad

 "This is an easy, plant-based meal that takes no time at all to put together.
-It's refreshing, and filled with protein and fiber — two things that should be part of every meal to keep you fueled," Michalczyk says.
+It's refreshing and filled with protein and fiber — two things that should be part of every meal to keep you fueled," Michalczyk says.

 Get the Chopped Tofu Salad recipe and nutrition info here.

-4. Mediterranean Zoodles With Creamy Feta Dressing
+11. Mediterranean Zoodles With Creamy Feta Dressing

-Get the Mediterranean Zoodles with Creamy Feta Dressing recipe and nutrition info here.
+Get the Mediterranean Zoodles With Creamy Feta Dressing recipe and nutrition info here.

-5. Avocado and Cucumber Gazpacho
+12. Avocado and Cucumber Gazpacho

-Soup can seem super time consuming and overwhelming to make, so whipping up this cold version is a great, no-cook way to enjoy a bowl without all the hassle.
-And it's rich in texture to fill you up faster.
+Soup can seem time-consuming and overwhelming to make, so whipping up this cold version is a great, no-cook way to enjoy a bowl without all the hassle.
+And its rich texture might just fill you up faster.

 Get the Avocado and Cucumber Gazpacho recipe and nutrition info here.

-7. Rainbow Collard Wrap
+13. Rainbow Collard Wrap

 "Using them fresh to make a wrap is a very nutrient-dense way to hold other ingredients together.
-Plus, it's way lower in carbs than a traditional wrap," says Hultin.
-Add in some creamy dips like hummus for that smooth texture, and swap in other veggies or protein, if you like.
+Plus, it's way lower in carbs than a traditional wrap," says Ginger Hultin, RD, and spokesperson for the Academy of Nutrition and Dietetics.

 Get the Rainbow Collard Wrap recipe and nutrition info here.

-8. Spiced Hummus Flatbread 'Pizza'
+14. Spiced Hummus Flatbread 'Pizza'

 "Topped with flavorful, fiber-rich hummus and a variety of veggies, this dish is filling and also provides a lot of vitamins, minerals and antioxidants," says Hultin.

-Get the Spiced Hummus Flatbread "Pizza" recipe and nutrition info here.
+Get the Spiced Hummus Flatbread 'Pizza' recipe and nutrition info here.